ME-64/yfinhanced/README.rst

-yfinhanced - A simple asyncronous wrapper around the public yahoo finance API
+yfinhanced v0.1.3
 ===============================================================================

+**A simple asyncronous wrapper around the public yahoo finance API**

 While the yahoo finance website is clunky and basic - underlying it is a very powerful API that is primarily powered by refinitiv data.
 Many python packages